 Perfectly situated, surrounded by the beautiful Cotswolds rolling countryside, Tetbury has something to offer everyone and in all seasons.
-From its iconic 17th century Market Hall, where the twice weekly markets are still held to the elegant Georgian wool merchants’ houses; the medieval Chipping Steps, lined with picturesque weavers’ cottages to the awe-inspiring Georgian Gothic church of St Marys the Virgin & Magdalen, Tetbury has a sense of timeless beauty.
+From its iconic 17th century Market Hall, where the twice weekly markets are still held to the elegant Georgian wool merchants’ houses; the medieval Chipping Steps, lined with picturesque weavers’ cottages to the awe-inspiring Georgian Gothic church of St Mary the Virgin & Mary Magdalen, Tetbury has a sense of timeless beauty.
 In Summer the buildings are the perfect backdrop for the stunning floral displays which Tetbury in Bloom work tirelessly to provide.
 At Christmas the town takes on a magical feel with the Market Hall decked in lights and the shop fronts alight with festive cheer.

 Tetbury Market Hall

 Well worth a visit is nearby Chavenage House, a wonderful Elizabethan Manor house now known worldwide as “Trenwith” in the Poldark TV series.
 It has also appeared in many other films and dramas.

 If shopping is your thing, Tetbury is the ideal destination with a range of individual shops selling all kinds of unique and special items from fashion to vintage homeware.
 Hunting for antiques?
 Tetbury is renowned for its many antique shops.
 The popular Highgrove shop can also be found here, HRH Prince Charles’ private house of the same name being just 1 mile away.